jeffb4real/SLHPA-Web-App/README.md

 3. Download the Selenium chromedriver from https://sites.google.com/a/chromium.org/chromedriver/downloads

-4. Add the location of the chromedriver to your path.
+4. Unzip chromedriver.exe and add its location to your path.

 5. Open cmd.exe (Windows) or Terminal (MacOS)